 Katherine fell pregnant again in 1513, during which time King Henry left to go on a military campaign in France.
 Before leaving, he appointed Katherine his Regent, bestowing upon her titles “Governor of the Realm and Captain General.”
 As had been the case during her short tenure as Spanish Ambassador, Katherine took her new position seriously and served to the best of her ability.
 While her husband dealt with English interests in France, she was left to maintain the country’s safety against the closer threat, that of Scottish forces intent on invading.
 Initially, her involvement was in the morale-boosting department: using her sewing skills to oversee the creation of standards, banners, and badges to offer to their troops.
 But when the Scots actually invaded, she proved herself the daughter of her warrior Queen mother, ordering an army to be raised in the midland counties and heading out herself to oversee the battle.
 Just as her mother had ridden into battle while pregnant with Katherine, the heavily pregnant Katherine rode in full armour to address her troops in a rousing speech.
 And… success!
 Her forces in England successfully fought off the Scottish, killing Scotland’s King James IV in process.
 In a very badass move, Katherine then sent Henry a piece of the late Scottish King’s bloody coat to use as a banner in his French battles.
 I mean, come on.
 Warrior.
 Queen.

 But then, during this same time period, she delivered a stillborn son.
 A fourth pregnancy followed the next year, also ending with stillbirth.
 When her fifth pregnancy was announced in 1516, many people were nervous and/or cynical that this would turn out any differently; her job as Queen was to make heirs to the throne, and so far, she hadn’t been successful in the task.
 So the good news was she delivered a healthy baby on February 18th, 1516.
-The bad news was that it was a girl, a daughter they named Mary and basically set aside waiting for future sons to come along.
+The bad news was that it was a girl, a daughter they named Princess Mary, and basically set aside waiting for future sons to come along.
 Still, Katherine had proven herself capable of delivering a child, which would hopefully portend the imminent delivery of a gaggle of princes, too.

 There are two main events recorded about her experiences in 1517.
 The first was her involvement in the May Day riots when, on May 4th, a mob of angry Englishmen rioted in objection to the presence of immigrants, particularly those seen to be taking their jobs.
 More than 300 men were arrested and brought before the King and Queen for punishment.
 In front of the assembled crowd, Katherine spoke up for them, appealing to her husband to pardon these men for the sake of their wives and children.
 Henry agreed, pardoning all but 14 of the rioters.
 Those freed were said to have danced right there in front of the monarchs.
 This act of mercy was yet another example of the benevolence and grace that had endeared her to her population — which, considering their now-documented hatred of foreigners, seems all the more significant.
 And then, the second event was that she suffered another miscarriage of another son.
 Her final documented pregnancy followed a year later, in 1518, with a daughter who lived only a few hours.

 While childbirth and grief clearly consumed much of her time and energy, Katherine was also dedicated to the importance of education — both for herself, as well as for her daughter.
-She not only kept up her own reading, but oversaw a thorough education for Mary.
+She not only kept up her own reading, but oversaw a thorough education for Princess Mary.
 Most young women, even noblewomen, had not been considered worthy of acquiring an education to this point; but the popular Queen’s actions caused the education of girls to become suddenly fashionable.
 She commissioned the writer Juan Luis Vives to write a book a book about the importance of education for women, and the published tome The Education of Christian Women, was also dedicated to her.
 Katherine’s Christian charity also extended to those most in need among her subjects, as she started a program to provide financial relief for the poor and donated considerable amounts of money to English colleges.
 Her intelligence and charm forced even her enemy, Thomas Cromwell, to note that, “If not for her sex, she could have defied all the heroes of History.”

 And then, in 1522, a noblewoman named Anne Boleyn came to court to serve as one of Katherine’s ladies-in-waiting.